robomq/robomq.io/docs/user-guide/m2m/deviceIntegration.md

 There may be some steps to do when you have all the devices and materials.
 For example you need to install a system into the micro-SD card which your raspberry pi will be boot from.

-For detailed instruction on how to setup a raspberry pi, please go to the official raspberry pi document page.
+For detailed instructions on how to setup a raspberry pi, please go to the official raspberry pi document page.

 [http://www.raspberrypi.org/documentation/](http://www.raspberrypi.org/documentation/ "Raspberry Pi Documentation")